How Can I Revive My Business Entity?

 The business entity can also request relief after we revive it.
 The requested relief period begins on the suspension date and ends on the day we grant relief.

-To request relief from contract voidability complete FTB 2518BC, Application of Relief from Contract Voidability.
+To request RCV, complete FTB 2518BC, Application of Relief from Contract Voidability.
+Once purchased, you will receive a Certificate of Relief from Contract Voidability from the Franchise Tax Board.

 Help us improve our website